Samuel Blais is placed in the Toronto waivers - Dose.ca

 Will the Canadiens be interested in asking for him back, even with the recent signing of Alexandre Texier?
 Hmm…

-The question arises because Blais has the qualities of a player who can help the Canadiens right now.
-He plays tougher, he's not afraid of upsetting opponents and he's known for his more physical style.
+But the question still arises because Blais has the qualities of a player who can help the Canadiens right now.
+He plays a more robust game, he's not afraid of upsetting the opposition and he's known for his more physical style.

 Florian Xhekaj fits that bill for now… but Blais also won the Stanley Cup in St. Louis.
 He has more experience than Arber's little brother, let's put it that way.

-Note: Correction: The Canadiens can in fact claim and loan Sammy Blais to Laval directly, if they are the only team to put in a claim.